Leicester City 4-0 Aston Villa: Vardy back with a brace in thumping win

 The former England striker doubled his tally with a near-post finish past Reina 11 minutes from time, and there was still time for Barnes to also convert a second, sweeping in Marc Albrighton's centre.

-Dean Smith's Villa, beaten by Manchester City in last weekend's EFL Cup final, are two points from safety but do have a game in hand.
+Dean Smith's Villa, beaten by Manchester City in last weekend's EFL Cup final, is two points from safety but has a game in hand.